apnadkarni/blt/doc/tabset.rst

     is "Arial 9".

   **-foreground** *colorName*
-    Sets the default color of tab labels.
-Individual tabs may override this option by setting the tab's **-foreground** option.
-The default value is "black".
+    Specifies the color of the text in the tabs.
+Individual tabs can override this with their own **-foreground** option.
+The default is "black".

   **-gap** *numPixels*
-    Sets the gap (in pixels) between tabs.
-The default value is "2".
+    Sets the gap between tabs.
+The default is "1".

   **-height** *numPixels*
     Specifies the requested height of widget.
 If *numPixels* is 0, then the height of the widget will be calculated based on the size the tabs and their pages.
 The default is "0".

-  **-highlightbackground**  *bgName*
+  **-highlightbackground** *BgName*
-    Sets the color to display in the traversal highlight region when the tabset does not have the input focus.
+    Specifies the color of the traversal highlight region when *pathName* does not have the input focus.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
-    FIXME
+    The default is "grey85".

-  **-highlightcolor** *colorName*
+  **-highlightcolor** *bgName*
-    Sets the color to use for the traversal highlight rectangle that is drawn around the widget when it has the input focus.
+    Specifies the color of the traversal highlight region when *pathName* has input focus.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "black".

   **-highlightthickness** *numPixels*
-    Sets the width of the highlight rectangle to draw around the outside of the widget when it has the input focus. *NumPixels* is a non-negative value and may have any of the forms acceptable to **Tk_GetPixels**.
-If the value is zero, no focus highlight is drawn around the widget.
+    Specifies a non-negative value for the width of the highlight rectangle to drawn around the outside of the widget.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+If *numPixels* is "0", no focus highlight is drawn around the widget.
 The default is "2".

+  **-justify**  *justifyName*
+    Specifies how the tab's text should be justified.  *JustifyName* must be "left", "right", or "center".
+The default is "center".

+  **-outerborderwidth** *numPixels*
+    Sets the width of the outer 3\-D border around tabset window.
+The **-outerrelief** option determines how the border is to be drawn.
+The default is "1".

+  **-outerpad** *numPixels*
+    Sets the extra padding between the outer border and the folders.
+    Theg default is "0".

+  **-outerrelief** *reliefName*
+    Specifies the 3-D effect for *pathName*.  *ReliefName* specifies how the window should appear relative its parent window.
+Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
+For example, "raised" means *pathName* should appear to protrude.
+The default is "flat".

   **-pageheight** *numPixels*
     Sets the requested height of the page.
 The page is the area under the